Best Things To Do in Hot Springs, Arkansas

 Superior Bathhouse Brewery

-At the Superior Bathhouse Brewery, located on Bathhouse Row, visitors can grab a bite to eat along with a beer or root beer made from the natural hot springs.
-Superior Bathhouse Brewery is the only brewery in any of the US national parks.
+At the Superior Bathhouse Brewery, located on Bathhouse Row, you can grab a bite to eat along with a beer or root beer made from the natural hot springs.
+Superior Bathhouse Brewery is the only brewery in any of the U.S. national parks.

-We had fun stopping for their famous root beer floats and socializing our puppy outside with everyone walking the strip.
+We had fun stopping for their famous root beer floats and socializing with our puppy outside while everyone was walking the strip.

 Hiking

-If you love hiking, within Hot Springs National Park, there are 22 different trails totaling roughly 26 miles.
+If you love hiking, there are 22 different trails totaling roughly 26 miles within the park.
 Trails are concentrated within the Hot Springs and North Mountain Trail systems and the West Mountain Trails system.
-The is one more area where adventure lovers can trek the Sunset Trail, which has the longest trail in the park.
+There is one more area where adventure lovers can trek the Sunset Trail, which has the longest trail in the park.

 More Things To Do in Town